gstupp/cdx/README.md

 }
 ```

-This repository contains the sources of cdext that can be compiled along with a bash file that should be source-ed (`cdx.d`) and an example shell script (`cdx_update_example.sh`) that can be used to create a database.
+This repository contains the sources of `cdext` along with a bash file (`cdx.d`) that should be sourced, typically from `~/.bashrc`, and an example shell script (`cdx_update_example.sh`) that can be used to create and update a database of directories.

 # Notes
 1. `cdext` matches only directories that appear explicitly.
 That is, no attmpt is made to deduce partial paths from the input.